-READ COMMITTED supports mutually exclusive optional parameters, RECORD VERSION and NO RECORD VERSION, which determine the READ COMMITTED behavior when it encounters a row where the latest version of that row is uncommitted:
+READ COMMITTED supports mutually exclusive optional parameters, RECORD_VERSION and NO RECORD_VERSION, which determine the READ COMMITTED behavior when it encounters a row where the latest version of that row is uncommitted:

-RECORD VERSION specifies that the transaction immediately reads the latest committed version of a row, even if a more recent uncommitted version also resides on disk.

-NO RECORD VERSION, the default, specifies that the transaction can only read the latest version of a requested row.
+- RECORD_VERSION specifies that the transaction immediately reads the latest committed version of a row, even if a more recent uncommitted version also resides on disk. - NO RECORD_VERSION, the default, specifies that the transaction can only read the latest version of a requested row.
 If the WAIT lock resolution option is also specified, then the transaction waits until the latest version of a row is committed or rolled back, and retries its read.
 If the NO WAIT option is specified, the transaction returns an immediate deadlock error.

-Because NO RECORD VERSION is the default behavior, it need not be specified with READ COMITTED.
+Because NO RECORD_VERSION is the default behavior, it need not be specified with READ COMITTED.
 For example, the following statements are equivalent.
-They start a named transaction, tI, for READ WRITE access and set isolation level to READ COMMITTED NO RECORD VERSION.
+They start a named transaction, t1, for READ WRITE access and set isolation level to READ COMMITTED NO RECORD_VERSION.

+'''

+EXEC SQL

-SET TRANSACTION NAME t1 READ WRITE READ COMMITTED; EXEC SOL
+SET TRANSACTION NAME t1 READ WRITE READ COMMITTED;

+EXEC SQL

-SET TRANSACTION NAME t1 READ WRITE READ COMMITTED NO RECORD VERSION;
+SET TRANSACTION NAME t1 READ WRITE READ COMMITTED

+NO RECORD_VERSION;

+'''

-RECORD VERSION must always be specified when it is used.
-For example, the following statement starts a named transaction, tI, for READ WRITE access and sets isolation level to READ COMMITTED RECORD VERSION:
+RECORD_VERSION must always be specified when it is used.
+For example, the following statement starts a named transaction, t1, for READ WRITE access and sets isolation level to READ COMMITTED RECORD_VERSION:

+'''

-SET TRANSACTION NAME 11 READ WRITE READ COMMITTED RECORD VERSION;
+SET TRANSACTION NAME t1 READ WRITE READ COMMITTED RECORD_VERSION;

+'''